GOLD2021

 Population(s) Served

-In September 2006, Think New Mexico proposed a strategy for increasing the dollars available to scholarships: require that the lottery return 30% of every dollar to the scholarship fund, just as state law already required 50% be returned to players as prizes.
-Think New Mexico released a report recommending that the lottery cut its disproportionately high operating and administrative costs (fifth highest in the nation in 2005) and re-allocate those savings to scholarships.
+In 2006, the New Mexico Lottery was only delivering about 23% of its revenues to the college scholarships it was established to support.
+In 2006, Think New Mexico proposed to require that the lottery deliver at least 30% of every dollar to the scholarship fund.
+To get there, Think New Mexico recommended that the lottery cut its disproportionately high administrative costs (fifth highest in the nation in 2005) and reallocate the savings to scholarships.

-In 2007, the New Mexico legislature and governor enacted a law guaranteeing that at least 30% of lottery revenues must go to the scholarship fund.
-However, many of those additional dollars came at the expense of the multinational gaming companies that contract with the lottery, and these corporations have hired teams of high-powered lobbyists to make repeated attempts to repeal our reform law.
-Think New Mexico continues working to defend it.
-The 30% guarantee has resulted in an additional $9 million a year for scholarships.
+In 2007, the legislature and governor enacted our law guaranteeing that at least 30% of lottery revenues must go to scholarships.
+However, those additional dollars came at the expense of the multinational gaming companies that contract with the lottery, and their army of high-powered lobbyists has repeatedly sought to repeal the 30% law.
+Think New Mexico continues to defend it.
+The 30% guarantee has delivered an additional $9 million annually for scholarships.

 Population(s) Served